abstractqqq/dsds/README.md

 # Welcome to the Dark Side of Data Science (DSDS)

 This package is in pre-alpha stage.
 Please read CONTRIBUTING.md if you are a developer interested in contributing to this package.
+Also see disclaimer in the end.

 Welcome to DSDS, a data science package that aims to be an improvement over a subset of sklearn's functionality, primarily in the following areas: